10 Ways To Improve Your Course Strategy and Lower Scores

 9. Accept that on some holes a bogey is a good score

 When you look at the scorecard before a round, take note of the lower stroke index holes.
 If you know that the average score on a particular hole is likely to be over par, then take a more conservative strategy on those holes.
 Lowering your expectations will take some pressure off you on those harder holes.
 You might be better off taking a shorter club off the tee to guarantee you keep the ball in play and in position and still give yourself a chance of making par (and bogey being your worst possible score), and at the same time, ruling out the big number.

-Your Bryson DeChambeau’s and Phil Mickelson’s of the world know exactly how a degree of air temperature change will affect the distance the ball will carry and roll.
-They are also great at being able to judge wind speed and they know exactly how much each mph of wind speed will affect the distance.
-Bryson Dechambeau was seen recently spraying his balls with water on the range to simulate wet conditions and measuring the distance change using a launch monitor.
-I’m not suggesting you go to this extent, but at least understanding how different conditions affect distance and carry is an important factor of a good course strategy for golf.
+One of the beauties of the game of golf is the fact that we never stop learning about it.
+Your Bryson DeChambeau’s and Phil Mickelson’s of the game know exactly how each degree of air temperature will affect the distance the ball will carry and roll.
+They also know exactly how much each mph of wind speed will affect the distance, and have a way to estimate it on each shot.
+Bryson Dechambeau was seen recently spraying his balls with water on the range to simulate dew and measuring how that affected the distance of his shots.
+During each round, improve your understanding how different conditions affect distance and carry.